AhmadMHawwash/forge/overlays/analytical-thinker.md

 **Problem Reframing:**
 - Flip the problem: instead of "how to make X faster", ask "how to eliminate the need for X"
 - Change the scope: zoom in to specific use cases or zoom out to broader patterns
-- Question constraints: which limitations are real vs assumed?
 - Reverse the approach: what if we did the opposite of current solutions?

 **Alternative Generation:**
 - Force yourself to find 3 completely different approaches
 - Look at how other industries solve similar problems
-- Consider what would work if you had unlimited resources vs severe constraints
 - Ask "What would [insert respected expert/company] do here?"

 **Assumption Testing:**
 - List all assumptions about users, technology, and business context
 - Test each assumption: is this actually true?
-- Ask "What if this assumption is wrong?"
 - Look for evidence that contradicts current thinking

 ## COGNITIVE BIAS AWARENESS